-How Fast Do Cacti Grow? (& Factors That Influence Growth)
+How Fast Do Cacti Grow?
+Factors & FAQ

 Cacti vary a lot.
 However, they all tend to grow pretty slowly.
 In most cases, they only grow a few centimeters a year.
 To survive, these plants have a very slow growth rate.
 Otherwise, they would run through their water too fast in their natural environment.
 Therefore, they evolved to grow very slowly.

 A single cactus may only grow a few centimeters a year.
 Some faster-growing options grow closer to 15 centimeters a year.
 However, this is rarer and only occasionally because a cactus typically won’t grow 15 cm every year.

 If you begin growing the cactus from a seed, it typically grows very slowly.
 However, the growing speed may speed up as the cactus ages.
 It all depends on the species and the particular conditions.
 Sometimes, a cactus may grow a substantial amount one year and then hardly any the following year.

 Cacti have different stages of growth.
 They will not grow an even amount throughout the whole year.
 In the wild, cacti growth is linked to water, which is often linked to specific seasons.
 Therefore, cacti aren’t made to grow evenly constantly like some other plants.

 There are about five stages that cacti go through when they grow.
 Some of these produce a lot of new growth, and others do not.

 If you’re growing a cactus from a seed, it must first germinate.
 For this to happen, the seed has to meet specific environmental conditions.
 In the wild, these conditions help ensure that the cactus starts growing opportunistically.
 Different species have different needs, though.
 Usually, sunlight and water are involved.

 This stage of growth is often slow.
 Most cacti require sufficient water to break the seed coat, which makes the seed start growing.
 However, too much water may prevent the seed from growing altogether, so it is important to still treat the cacti as succulent.